mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ## Quantity type

-[Dimension is not enough to describe a quantity].
+Dimension is not enough to describe a quantity.
 This is why [@ISO80000] provides hundreds of named quantity types.
 It turns out that there are many more quantity types in the ISQ than the named units in the [@SI].